 Duke retinal specialists are experts in diagnosing, managing, and treating diabetic retinopathy and are recognized leaders in diabetic retinopathy research.
-We use the latest imaging devices to identify the changes in your eye caused by diabetic retinopathy and recommend the most appropriate course of treatment.
-Our specialists are recognized leaders in the field of diabetic retinopathy research.
-Our advanced training and experience ensure you get the care you need to prevent or halt the vision loss often associated with diabetic retinopathy.
+We use the latest imaging devices to identify the changes in your eye caused by the disease as early as possible and recommend the most appropriate course of treatment.
+That’s important because left untreated, diabetic retinopathy can cause permanent blindness.
+Our advanced training and experience ensure you get the care you need -- when you need it -- to prevent or halt the vision loss often associated with diabetic retinopathy.

 About Diabetic Retinopathy